-The 4 poem method - GCSE AQA conflict poetry 2018Watch
+The 4 poem method - GCSE AQA conflict poetry 2018Watch this thread

 So I'm having a late mock for Lit paper 2 on Feb 23rd, and I devised a way to do the poetry bit, by only having to learn four poems.
 The great thing is that these four poems together compare with every other poem in the whole cluster!
 So just learn maybe 5-6 key quotes from these four poems, along with the main ideas, and you'll be set.